 How do you avoid arrow fishtailing?

-You can avoid fishtailing with arrow propoising and arrow spine matching like wobbling.
+You can avoid fishtailing with arrow spine matching, checking fletching alignment, and arrow rest leveling.
 You can also minimize fishtailing with a good release of your arrow.

 As mentioned earlier, the cause behind arrow fishtailing can be many.